Healthy School Lunch Ideas for Kindergarten: First-Time Parent’s Guide

 Focus on “Hand-Held Foods” for Ease

 This suggestion comes from Kuzemchak in an article for Parents.com.
 She says, “Finger foods are quicker and easier to eat and more likely to go from lunch box to belly.”
 Luckily, there are plenty of healthy options that are also hand-held.
-Cut sandwiches into four pieces, slice fruit, cut muffins in half, buy baby carrots, etc.
+Cut sandwiches into four pieces, slice fruit, cut muffins in half, buy baby carrots, etc. Try these apple cinnamon muffins or lunch muffins!

 Make it Fun so Kids Will Eat

 Your little one doesn’t care about eating, especially with the distraction of friends on either side of the table.
 To keep your kindergartener interested, keep lunch fun.
-Alisha Grogan, mom and pediatric occupational therapist, shares a few tips for doing this without feeling overwhelmed by trying to do too much.
+Alisha Grogan, a mom and pediatric occupational therapists, shares a few tips for doing this without feeling overwhelmed by trying to do too much.

 - Focus on dips: Pack a side of hummus, yogurt or peanut butter for dipping.
 They key: telling your child the dip is in the lunch and doing a trial run at home.
 “If your child doesn’t usually use dips then give some practice runs at home—the pickier they are about eating, the more time they will need!”